Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 ## :star: **Task E**: Calculate and Plot Shortest Path Length Distribution

-:arrow_right: In Lab 3, you will implement the algorithm for computing the shortest paths from a node `v` to all other nodes in an undirected, unweighted graph.
+:arrow_right: In [Lab 3](https://github.com/Reed-CompBio/BIO331-F20-Lab3-shortest-paths), you will implement the algorithm for computing the shortest paths from a node `v` to all other nodes in an undirected, unweighted graph.
 Use the Lab 3 code for this task.

 Calculate the shortest path lengths between all pairs of nodes in each network, and plot a histogram of these path lengths.
 The x-axis contains the path length `l` and the y-axis contains the number of node pairs that are connected by a path of length `l`.
 Note that in this histogram we are counting _pairs_ of nodes, rather than nodes.

 ## :star: **Task F**: Compare Measures Across Yeast interactomes

+For the next two tasks, you will generate figures for different groups of interactomes.
+Your code should be able to reproduce the figures for the example graphs, Task F, and Task G by uncommenting certain lines in your program.
+Add comments that describe how to run all three examples.

+Generate the plots in Tasks B-E for the following five yeast networks.
+The first three networks are from the Yu et al. paper we discussed in class, and two networks from the more recent BioGRID database.
+- `Yeast_Y2H_Union.txt` - union of three screens from Yu et al.
+- `Yeast_Combined_APMS.txt` - co-complex membership interactions from Yu et al.
+- `Yeast_LC_Multiple.txt` - literature-curated interactions from Yu et al.
+- `BioGRID_Y2H.txt` - all unique two-hybrid interactions reported in BioGRID.
+- `BioGRID_APMS.txt` - all unique affinity capture-MS interactions reported in BioGRID.

+These and all networks are available in the [Bio331 Dataset GitHub Repo](https://github.com/Reed-CompBio/BIO331-F20-Datasets/tree/master/yeast-interactomes).
+Download these interactomes and place them in the same directory as your code.

+Next, modify your code to generate statistics from Tasks B-E and generate the relevant figures.
+Remember to keep your code to run the example graphs around (comment it out), and refer to _Code Structure Suggestion 1_ for ideas to structure your code.

 ## :star: **Task G**: Compare Measures Across Yeast, Human, and Fly interactomes

+Generate the plots in Tasks B-E for the following three networks.
+These networks are all available in the Dataset GitHub Repo, in the locations linked below.
+- [`BioGRID_physical.txt`](https://github.com/Reed-CompBio/BIO331-F20-Datasets/tree/master/yeast-interactomes) - all unique yeast physical interactions reported in BioGRID.
+- [`Human_HIPPIE.txt`](https://github.com/Reed-CompBio/BIO331-F20-Datasets/tree/master/human-interactomes) - a human interactome (from the [HIPPIE Database](http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/))
+- [`Fly.txt`](https://github.com/Reed-CompBio/BIO331-F20-Datasets/tree/master/fly-interactomes) - a fly interactome generated by Anna and Derek for this class's project.

+Download these interactomes and place them in the same directory as your code.
+Modify your code to generate statistics from Tasks B-D and generate the relevant figures.

+**Optional**: Task E, computing path lengths for all nodes, may take a long time for large networks.
+You do not need to complete Task E for this comparison.
+However, if you do, you can calculate the histogram of the first 100,000 paths for every network to get a sense of the differences.

 ## Submitting

-:star2: **You're Done with Tasks A-G!** You just need to submit your python code (not the networks).
+:star2: **You're Done with Tasks A-G!** You just need to submit your python code (not the network or figure files).
 Before you submit `run.py` via Moodle, look through the comments and add any additional ones that explain what your code does.
+Include comments that describe how to run all three examples (the example networks, the yeast interactomes, and the multi-species comparison).
 Code organization and clarity will contribute few points in grading.

 ### Instructions for resubmitting